Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Experiments

-\textbf{Results.} \Cref{tab:coarsen} demonstrates that subgraph SGD \ibgnn achieves state-of-the-art performance across all sampling rates, surpassing all other coarsening and condensation methods that operate on the full graph in memory, while also improving upon the performance of its predecessor, \icgnn.
+\textbf{Results.} \Cref{tab:coarsen} demonstrates that subgraph SGD \ibgnn achieves state-of-the-art performance, surpassing other coarsening and condensation methods that operate on the full graph in memory, while also improving upon the performance of its predecessor, \icgnn.
 A comparison between graph coarsening methods and \ibgnns can be found in \cref{sec:related_work}.